an0rak-dev/workbook/blog/content/project/avatar.md

 The Game module will create a speicfic "BuildTarget" class for a configuration (like WinRTPlatform + Dx12Renderer, or another class for WinRTPlatform + VulkanRenderer), and that will be the only direct calls to hardware specific code in the Game module.
-Every other implementations details will use Engine classes only to maintain this abstract.
+Every other implementation details will use Engine classes only to maintain this abstract.

 This way, if tomorrow will have to support another kind of build (like, let's say...
-OpenXR for WindowsMixedReality =) ), we will only have to do this at the top of the `main.cpp` in the Game module :
+OpenXR for WindowsMixedReality =) ), we will only have to do this at the top of the `main.cpp` in the Game module:

 ```
 #ifdef WINDOWS_BUILD